onchain-id/EIPs/EIPS/eip-7xxx.md

 ## Abstract

 ONCHAINID is a blockchain-based identity system that combines the functionalities of a key manager and a claim holder.
 The key manager holds keys to sign actions and execute instructions, while the claim holder manages claims that can be attested by third parties or self-attested.
-The identity contract defined by ONCHAINID `IIdentity` integrates these functionalities, providing a comprehensive solution for individuals and organizations to enforce compliance and access digital assets.
+The identity contract defined by ONCHAINID `IIdentity` integrates these functionalities, providing a comprehensive solution for individuals and organizations to enforce compliance and access digital assets or protocols with permission mechanisms.

 ## Motivation

 The motivation behind ONCHAINID is to address the inadequacies of the existing Ethereum protocol in managing complex account structures and verifying onchain claims about an identity.
 The current protocol lacks a standardized way for DApps and smart contracts to check the claims about an identity, and there is no formalized way to manage these claims onchain.
 Moreover, the protocol does not provide a comprehensive solution for managing keys associated with an account.

 ONCHAINID aims to provide a self-sovereign identity system on the blockchain that allows users to create and manage their own identities.
 This identification solution enables compliance and identity verifications within the pseudonymous framework of public blockchain networks.
 It integrates the functionalities of a key manager and a claim holder, as proposed in the Key Manager and Claim Holder proposals by Fabian Vogelsteller.
 However, these proposals were never formalized as EIPs, remaining at the issue state.
 This EIP aims to formalize these proposals and integrate them into the ONCHAINID system.

 ## Specification